RobTillaart/weight/README.md

 ## Future (TBD)

+- improve documentation
-- mass of all elements -
+- mass of all elements
   - an array of floats
   - a compressed format with access function (1 byte/ element)
   - constants e.g. MASS_OXYGEN
 - molarity functions